titon/framework/docs/en/packages/intl/locales.md

 ### Contributing ###

 Even though our official locale list is thorough, it is nowhere near complete.
 We are constantly accepting contributions for all locales as the majority have nothing more than metadata defined.
-If you're looking to help, a good place to start is basing all your locale configuration files on the [English (en) locale](https://github.com/titon/framework/tree/g11n-package/src/Titon/Intl/locales/en).
-Each of the configuration files should be straight forward as they contain helpful comments, but regardless, here are a few tips to keep in mind.
+If you're looking to help, a good place to start is basing all your locale configuration files on the [English (en) locale](https://github.com/titon/framework/tree/master/src/Titon/Intl/locales/en).
+The configuration files should be straight forward as they contain helpful comments, but regardless, here are a few tips to keep in mind.

 #### Metadata ####